ExposedCat/ctu-sound-tetris/README.md

 ![Gameplay](video/gameplay.gif)

-Simple classic Tetris written on C++ using [IIM AV library](https://projects.iim.cz/support:iimavlib).
+Simple classic Tetris written in C++ using [IIM AV library](https://projects.iim.cz/support:iimavlib).

-All in-game sounds are generated, see `background-sound.cpp` and `brick-sound.cpp` for impementation.

-For understanding game logic check out `controller` class.
+## Short Description
+Game generates sounds for all events happening.
+Speed Level System accelerates not only game, but also all the sounds - bigger score = more intense sounds!

+## Project Structure
+- `src` is a main folder dir with all the sources
+- `dependenies` must contain compiled IIMAV library and `includes` dir with its headers
+- `background-sound` and `brick-sound` files manage respective sounds within a game
+- `controller` contains main game logic
+- `utils` contains utilites (e.g. random generator)
+- `brick` represents bricks (tetrominoes) logic
+- `main` is a game entrypoint that combines all the pieces together
 ## Build and start
+### via Script
+There is a script that builds & starts the game on Linux:
+`./start-linux.sh`

+### Manual
-To build the project you can start the BASH script `prepare_linux.sh`
+To build the project you can use `cmake`:

-``./prepare_linux.sh``

-To start the app you can run

-``./build/main``
+- `mkdir build`
+- `cd build`
+- `cmake ..`
+- `make`
+Then you should be able to start game via
+- `./main`

 ## Controls
 - `Q` : Quit app